The Story of LADYRAB III

 Remember, you cannot make this stuff up.
 I have adventures, and I am blessed (thank you, God).
 I am fine, well, and always “accept and adjust.”
-Remember when in my Naulakha post I shared a friend’s tale — “do you know how fast I was going, officer, when you jumped out?
-You could have been killed” — think I now have an equal (if not better) tale.
+Remember in my recent Naulakha post I shared Ms “I’s” tale?
+When stopped she said, “do you know how fast I was going, officer, when you jumped out?
+You could have been killed.” — think I now have an equal (if not better) tale.

 It has been hard getting momentum back to get out and play with LadyRABIII (1965 Airstream Caravel), but today was the day finally for a maiden voyage to head to Dr. Dewey’s to get the rear bumper welded back on for safety and aesthetics.
 I headed off to Weston a tad after 1PM.
 Heard a strange noise from “my lady” but could have been from rust on a brake pad from inactivity, and in a couple miles it went away.
 So, no problem.